k15z/soccer-ai/README.md

 Every time the frame changes, each instance of the `Player` is examined and the `player.action` method is called.
-State information containing the location of the ball, other players, and the goals is provided, and either an acceleration vector or a "kick" command should be returned in a reasonable amount of time.
+State information containing the location of the ball, other players, and the goals is provided; an acceleration vector should be returned.